techidaily/site-win11/source/_posts/recording-games-simply-mastering-screen-captures-with-intel-tools.md

 7. When you’re done recording, click the**Stop Recording** button – it will be right where the**Start Recording** button was.
 ![the intel graphics command center showing the stop recording button](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/intel-graphics-command-center-stop-recording.jpg)

  Your gameplay video will be saved to your computer.
 Now you can share the video with others.
-And for more ways to record video on your PC, take a look at our guide on the[best recording apps for Windows](https://www.makeuseof.com/windows-screen-recording-programs/) .
+And for more ways to record video on your PC, take a look at our guide on the [best recording apps for Windows](https://www.makeuseof.com/windows-screen-recording-programs/) .

 ## How to Create a Custom Capture Profile in Intel Graphics Command Center